-[Image description: A tired orange-striped cat with its eyes closed, on a black background.
+[Image description: A tired orange-striped cat with their eyes closed, on a black background.
 This kitty is probably tired making decisions in our flawed, top-down decision-making model.
 Pixabay.com]

 Hi everyone, before we launch into today’s post, my friend Oz recorded my Guided Meditation for Nonprofit Professionals.
 Check out Oz’s soothing voice as he guides you to the Land of Sustainability in this free 12-minute relaxation exercise.
 “Breathe in and out […] Your desk is completely clutter-free and not a coffee-stained dumpster fire of chaos and broken promises.”
 (Original written meditation here)